15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Back-office management tools

-Why They Stand Out: Oracle's comprehensive ecosystem integrates seamlessly across all hospitality operations, from front desk to back office, making them a preferred choice for large hotel chains and independent properties alike.
+Why they stand out: Oracle's system connects across all hospitality operations, from front desk to back office, making them a preferred choice for large hotel chains and independent properties alike.

 3. Cloudbeds